Lycosura: Archaeological remains outside of the sanctuary

 Although the sanctuary of Despoina has been excavated to a large extent, the urban area of Lycosura and its periphery have received much less attention.
-Outside of the sanctuary and sixty meters southwest of the temple, on the opposite side of the ridge running southeast to northwest, up to the hill of the acropolis, a number of structures of Hellenistic and Roman date have been uncovered that may have hydraulic functions, perhaps a nymphaeum (fountain-house) and a complex of Roman thermae (baths).
+Outside of the sanctuary and 60 m southwest of the temple on the opposite side of the ridge running southeast to northwest up to the hill of the acropolis, a number of structures using water have been uncovered of Hellenistic and Roman date, perhaps a nymphaeum (fountain-house) and a complex of Roman thermae (baths).
 Some remains of the city wall have also been traced.